-Students have the opportunity to develop their skills in two different semester long English electives, with subjects undertaken in Semester Two challenging students to develop the skills established in Semester One.
-While the different subjects will cover different content and texts, all subjects will support the development of the skills required of students for all VCE English subjects.
+Students have the opportunity to develop their skills in a year-long English elective.
+While the four electives will cover different content and texts, all subjects will support the development of the skills required of students for all VCE English subjects.
 All English subjects will involve reading, writing, speaking and listening.

-Every Year 10 student must choose at least two semesters of English from the list below; some students will be recommended for Foundation English by their Year 9 English teachers, and certain students will be encouraged to select three English electives as part of an enhancement programme:
+Every Year 10 student must choose one English elective from the list below; some students will be recommended for the elective Truth and Lies by their Year 9 English teachers.
+Students interested in enhancing their English studies will be encouraged to select Theatre Studies (in the Arts and Technology Domain).